frankbraun/frankbraun.github.io/layer1/index.md

 **There will be no third chance, it's now or never.**

-So let's accept the reality of the situation, get over our cognitive dissonance and actually built on top of Zcash and [use it](/keystone) as a perfectly private SoV and MoE.
+So let's accept the reality of the situation, get over our cognitive dissonance, and actually built on top of Zcash and [use it](/keystone) as a perfectly private SoV and MoE.

 Bitcoin will continue to appreciate, but privacy at scale requires a more radical approach.